Splendid Teapot Racing Rules

 2. The Course

-The Course, which shall be laid out according to the whim of the Judges and without regard to the wishes of any other party, shall consist of a number of Hazards, possibly including a Ramp, a Tunnel, a Jump and/or divers Obstacles of a breakable nature.
+- The Course, which shall be laid out according to the whim of the Judges and without regard to the wishes of any other party, shall consist of Hazards, possibly including a Ramp, a Tunnel, a Jump and/or divers Obstacles of a breakable nature.

-Vehicles must negotiate the Course as specified by the Judges, one Vehicle at a time, within the allotted time of two minutes.
-Points will be deducted for every 10 seconds over the allotted time.
+- Vehicles must negotiate the Course as specified by the Judges, one Vehicle at a time, within the allotted time of two minutes.
 Vehicles which have not completed the course within three minutes will be disqualified.
 Contestants may, if they wish, walk with their Vehicle as it negotiates the Course.

 Prized may be awarded at the Judges’ discretion for: